ZiYouDeLaoGe/SphericalUtil_iOS/README.md

 # SphericalUtil_iOS
+Examples are based on GaoDe SDK.

-Calculate the corresponding data (area, etc.) based on latitude and longitude
+Calculate the corresponding data (area, etc.) based on latitude and longitude.